-In Fiscal Year 2024, recreation on Trust Land contributed over $2.3 Million to public education and other institutions in Montana!
+In Fiscal Year 2025, recreation on state trust land contributed over $2.3 Million to public schools and other institutions in Montana!

 When you get your conservation license, you are not only following the law, you are helping to fund schools in Montana.

-A license is required to recreate on Montana trust land.
+A license is required to recreate on state trust land.
 The appropriate license depends on the activity.

 Conservation LicenseRequired for people 12 and older to use state trust lands for dispersed recreational activities.
 The conservation license also allows access to state lands managed by Montana Fish, Wildlife and Parks, such as fishing access sites, wildlife management areas, and wildlife habitat protection areas.
 More information on the Montana Conservation License.